 To look at what people are eating and observe to see how food group intakes have changed over time, scientists at the University of British Columbia conducted two surveys between 2004 and 2015.
 They found a 13-per-cent decrease in the amount of fruit and vegetables being consumed by Canadians.

-And while consumption of milk and dairy products also declined during the study period between 2004 and 2015, Canadians were found as eating more meat and alternatives in 2015 than they were a decade earlier.
+And while consumption of milk and dairy products also declined during the study period between 2004 and 2015, Canadians were found to eating more meat and alternatives in 2015 than they were a decade earlier.

-Claire Tugault-Lafleur, a postdoctoral fellow in UBC’s food, nutrition and health said, “It is important to know the eating regimes to identify challenges and opportunities to promote healthier eating patterns among Canadians.
+Claire Tugault-Lafleur, a postdoctoral fellow in UBC’s food, nutrition, and health, said, “It is important to know the eating regimes to identify challenges and opportunities to promote healthier eating patterns among Canadians.
 While some studies have recently reported trends in Canadians’ intake of macronutrients like energy and total sugars, nobody had looked at differences in food group intakes during this period.”

 In 2015, Canadians reported consuming an average of 4.6 servings of total fruit and vegetables daily, down from 5.2 servings per day in 2004.

 The decrease was primarily explained by fewer servings of vegetables (outside the dark green and orange category), potatoes, and fruit juices.
 On the other hand, Canadians increased their intake of dark green and orange vegetables, eggs, legumes, nuts, and seeds over this time; the average daily intake of other healthy dietary components like whole fruit, whole grains, fish, and shellfish was stagnant.
 Canadians also reported fewer daily servings of fluid milk in 2015 compared to 2004.